Story: Oct 21, 2014

 Matthew Smith, director of student life and housing, said a focus group of CIA students consulted on the design of the space.
 “From conversations with students, we knew that there were three things that were really important to them: air conditioning, private bathrooms instead of shared bathrooms, and larger workspaces.
 We were able to accommodate all three as each set of roommates share a bathroom, and the middle workspace is equipped with full-sized drafting tables for each student, and other work surfaces, to accommodate different types of projects.”

 The living arrangement prepares students for the atmosphere of collaboration they will know at CIA.
 It also places them within easy walking distance of their classes, studios, University Circle museums, shops, restaurants, grocery stores, and the Case Western Reserve University dining hall they use.
 In addition:

-Above, CIA President Grafton Nunes welcomes new students and parents on move-in day, Aug.
-21. Click here to read an article about the new residence hall written by Plain Dealer art and architecture critic Steven Litt.
+Click here to read an article about the new residence hall written by Plain Dealer art and architecture critic Steven Litt.